matzapata/ipfs-compute/README.md

 TODO: Timeout docker running 15 secs or so
-TODO: Deployment CLI, for node and so on just compile also
-TODO: Pass method, headers and so on as args
+TODO: Pass method, headers and so on as args.
+Also allow more control on communication between processes so it works like a full server
-TODO: 2 step download, first deployment.json and then assets